 Evaluation of Filters in Security Roles

-Regardless of the version of Analysis Services, the security role filters are not evaluated exactly when the user connects to a database.
+Regardless of the version of Power BI and Analysis Services, the security role filters are not evaluated exactly when the user connects to a database.
 The security role filters are applied only when the first query reaches the engine: the filters applied to all the tables involved in a query are considered by the storage engine, producing the desired result for the client.
 Thus, in reality the filters in active security roles are applied to every single storage engine query, producing several side effects.
 There are two different types of cache used to minimize the impact on the performance, and understanding them might help you in some optimization.

 The filters applied to a query are only those associated to tables involved in a query.
 For example, consider a data model with three tables, Date, Product, and Sales, where Sales has a many-to-one relationship with both Date and Product (using single cross filter direction).
 In the following DAX query, only Date and Sales are explicitly mentioned in the query: